Kosovo 0-4 England: Winks and Mount hit maiden goals for Southgate's men

 Kane added a second 11 minutes from time and substitute Rashford swept home four minutes later.

-Mount's late strike added gloss to the scoreline but Bernard Challandes' impressive Kosovo side can still reach the European Championship via a play-off place secured by virtue of their Nations League performance.
+Mount's late strike added gloss to the scoreline but Bernard Challandes' impressive Kosovo side can still reach the European Championship via a play-off place secured by virtue of its Nations League performance.

-After matching England for long spells at Stadiumi Fadil Vokrri they will be confident of making it count.
+After matching England for long spells at Stadiumi Fadil Vokrri it will be confident of making it count.